kelvn-dev/documentation-hub/interview-preparation/k8s.md

       storage: 500Mi
 ```

+Access Modes:
+- ReadWriteOnce: volume can be mounted as read-write by a single pod or node.
+- ReadWriteMany: volume can be mounted as read-write by multiple pods or nodes.
+- ReadOnlyMany: volume can be mounted as read-only by multiple pods or nodes

 ### Reclaim Policies

 The reclaim policy determines what happens to a PV when its associated PVC is deleted

-- Retain: PV remains available until manually deleted by an administrator
+- Retain (default): PV remains available until manually deleted by an administrator
   ```
   persistentVolumeReclaimPolicy: Retain
   ```